-Liz Owens reports in on week 1 of the YWCA Utah's Racial Equity & Social Justice Challenge.
-So far, Owens said, XX people have signed up.
+CEO Liz Owens reports in on week 1 of the YWCA Utah's Racial Equity & Social Justice Challenge.
+So far, Owens said, 4,600 people, 70 groups and folks from more than 550 unique zip codes around the world have signed up.
 You still have time to take the challenge.
 Click here to catch/sign up.

 Poetry Still Happens, featuring Trish Hopkinson of Rock Canyon Poets and Taylor Fang, this year's Student Poet of the West.

 Everyday People's Sue Robbins talks with the Utah Film Center's Davey Davis for a sneak peek of the 17th Annual Damn These Heels Queer Film Festival.
 To get your tickets to this year's virtual film festival, click here.

 - July 10-19: 17th Annual Damn These Heels Queer Film Festival, online at various times.
 Hosted by Utah Film Center: "Are you ready?
 We are!
 Utah Film Center is excited to present the 17th year of Damn These Heels, a festival for all who want to celebrate our community’s diversity by sharing LGBTQ history, culture, ideas, struggles, and triumphs through film.

 "For this year's Festival we are taking it online and expanding the Festival to 9 days!
 You will be able to watch films on your schedule and participate in Q&A's and discussion from the comfort of your couch, your backyard, or wherever.

 "The film line up is OUT and ready to browse now.
 Plus, passes, and Ticket are available at: www.DamnTheseHeels.org